-According to the New Jersey Driver's Manual holders of GDL Permits or Provisional licenses may receive a $100 fine for violating any GDL conditions.
+According to the New Jersey Driver's Manual, holders of GDL Permits or Provisional licenses may receive a $100 fine for violating any GDL conditions.
+This type of offense affects car insurance rates, which are already high for young drivers.

 There could possibly be other penalties but you will need to contact the court listed on your citation or the New Jersey Motor Vehicle Commission to find out the exact penalties for driving with more than one passenger that is not from your residence and thus too many people under the conditions of your provisional license.